Robust Pivoting Manipulation using Contact Implicit Bilevel Optimization: Discussion and Future Work

 \textbf{Accurate Contact Mechanics} One of the contributions of this paper is that we consider patch contact.
 However, in reality, the robot should be able to switch contact mode from patch contact to point contact and vice versa.
 This enables CIBO to have a larger stability margin but, again, makes the lower-level optimization of CIBO non-convex.

 Another limitation here is modeling of compliant contact.
 We observed that introducing compliant contact improves the stability of the object.
 However, modeling compliant contact is difficult.
 One approach to model compliant contact can be learning-based approach.
 One of the assumptions of this work is that we consider pivoting in 2D.
 Thus, extending our work in 3D is promising, which requires the discussion of generalized friction cones \cite{doi:10.1177/027836499401300306}.

-\textbf{Closed Loop Control} The focus of this work is robust planning for pivoting in the presence of uncertainties.
-However, for most of practical applications we want closed-loop control of manipulation using sensory feedback.
-Without a closed-loop controller, even the robust trajectories need to be initialized precisely and the system can not recover from a failure.
-In the future, we would like to design a closed-loop controller using vision and tactile sensing for precise control of manipulation~\cite{shirai2023tactile, https://doi.org/10.48550/arxiv.2303.03385}.
+\textbf{Closed Loop Tactile Control} We also implemented the proposed CIBO in a closed-loop fashion with real-time feedback from a vision system.
+However, once uncertainty of the system is \textit{too} large (e.g., the mass of the object used in CIBO and the actual mass of the object is so different), we observed slipping between the robot end-effector and the object.
+It is difficult to observe slip using vision sensors alone.
+In the future, we would like to design a closed-loop controller using tactile sensing to obtain the slip information between the robot and the object for precise closed-loop control~\cite{shirai2023tactile, https://doi.org/10.48550/arxiv.2303.03385}.

+\begin{IEEEbiography}[{ }]{Yuki Shirai} (Member, IEEE) received the B.E. in mechanical and aerospace engineering from Tohoku University, Sendai, Japan, in 2018, and the M.S. and the Ph.D. in mechanical engineering from the University of California Los Angeles, Los Angeles, CA, USA, in 2019 and 2024, respectively.

+He is currently a Postdoctoral Research Fellow with Optimization \& Intelligent Robotics team at Mitsubishi Electric Research Laboratories.
+His research interests lie in the intersection of optimization and learning for contact-rich robotic manipulation and locomotion. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Devesh Jha} (Senior Member, IEEE) is a Senior Principal Research Scientist at Mitsubishi Electric Research Laboratories (MERL) in Cambridge, MA, USA.
+He received PhD in Mechanical Engineering from Penn State in Decemeber 2016.
+He received M.S. degrees in Mechanical Engineering and Mathematics also from Penn State.

+His research interests are in the areas of Robotics and Machine Learning.
+He is a recipient of several best paper awards including the Kalman Best Paper Award 2019 from the American Society of Mechanical Engineers (ASME) Dynamic Systems and Control Division.
+He is a senior member of IEEE and an associate editor of IEEE Robotics and Automation Letters (RA-L). \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Arvind U Raghunathan} received his Bachelor of Technology degree (summa cum laude) from Indian Institute of Technology, Madras and Ph.D. degree Carnegie Mellon University both in Chemical Engineering in 1999 and 2004, respectively.
+He is currently the Senior Principal Research Scientist and Senior Team Leader of the Optimization \& Intelligent Robotics Team at Mitsubishi Electric Research Laboratories, Cambridge, MA, USA.

+His research interests include development of optimization algorithms and their applications to electric power operations, control of robotic systems, and operations of transportation systems.
+Arvind's research has been recognized with the 2022 IEEE Control Systems Society Roberto Tempo Best CDC Paper Award. \end{IEEEbiography}